bitnami/charts/bitnami/airflow/README.md

 serviceaccount.create=true
 ```

+### CeleryKubernetesExecutor

+The CeleryKubernetesExecutor is introduced in Airflow 2.0 and is a combination of both the Celery and the Kubernetes executors.
+Tasks will be executed using Celery by default, but those tasks that require it can be executed in a Kubernetes pod using the 'kubernetes' queue.

 #### LocalExecutor

 Local executor runs tasks by spawning processes in the Scheduler pods.
 To enable `LocalExecutor` set the following parameters.